So you’re pregnant – congratulations! What a wonderful new phase of your life.

 Life is not all it appears to be in the movies though.
 Life can be hard, life can be strange and life can be GROSS!!

 Don’t believe me yet?
-Well, take a look through our ten gross facts about pregnancy and labour that no one told you about!
+Well, take a look through our 10 gross things about pregnancy and labour that no one told you about!

 Oh and a little ray of sunshine – with each pregnancy, there is a real chance your feet may continue to spread.
 Goodbye cute girly girly shoes, hello sensible, supportive, sturdy shoes.
 This is by no means any excuse to opt out of life and just plod around Crocs.
 There is no excuse for that!